How to Upgrade or Switch Linux Distros Without Losing Data

 What’s the magic that lets you keep all your personal data?
 Simple: separate partitions.

-Whenever you install Linux, you have to tell the installer what partition setup you’d like to have on your hard drive.
-If Linux is the only operating system on the hard drive, you’ll most likely have one or two partitions.
+Whenever you switch Linux distros, you have to tell the installer what partition setup you would like to have on your hard drive.
+If Linux is the only operating system on the hard drive, you will most likely have one or two partitions.
 This includes the main partition, usually formatted as ext4, which includes the operating system and all of your data.

-Optionally, you can also have an additional partition called the “swap partition.”
-All it does is allows a portion of your hard drive to be used as RAM overflow space, as well as the location where RAM data is stored during hibernation.
+Optionally, you can also have an additional partition called the swap partition .
+This is a portion of your hard drive that’s used as RAM overflow space, as well as the location where RAM data is stored during hibernation.

-Once you’re wanting to change Linux distributions or perform an upgrade, you’re free to wipe out the first partition that contains the operating system and your installed applications.
+Once you’re ready to switch Linux distros or perform an upgrade, you’re free to wipe out the first partition that contains the operating system and your installed applications.
 However, the second partition that has all of your personal files and preferences can remain untouched.

 Next, when you perform the new Linux installation, you can tell the installer to reformat the first partition (to start from scratch), but leave the second partition alone and just mount it to “/home”.
 Then, all you need to do is make sure that you set up the same username and password as before, and everything should be back to the way it was.

-The only thing you’d still have to do is reinstall your applications, but you won’t have to reconfigure them because their settings were stored along with your other personal files.
-The only downside to this is that keeping the settings while switching between distributions may cause incompatibilities.
+One potential downside is that keeping prior settings while switching between distributions may cause incompatibilities.
 For example, although Fedora and Ubuntu both use GNOME as the default desktop backend, Ubuntu’s implementation is quite different, and settings from Fedora could get messy.
 Be aware.

 Make sure that when you are giving the two partitions space, you give each of them enough room.
-If your first, root partition is very small, you won’t be able to install very many applications, and if the second partition is too small then you won’t have much room to save your personal files.
+If your first, root partition is very small, you won’t be able to install very many applications.
+If the second partition is too small then you won’t have much room to save your personal files.
 The partition sizes are hard limits.

 Already Have Linux Installed?